 Specifies a command that may be used to build the current program.
-If the program isn't already built, NightLight will automatically invoke this command when it needs to access the program.
-It will not update an already built program.
-To update an already built program, build it at a shell prompt or use the Build or Build All buttons.
+If the program isn't already built, nlight will automatically invoke this command when it needs to access the program.
+To explicitly rebuild a program, build it at a shell prompt or use the Build or Build All buttons.